jpedro/jpedro.github.io/self-hosting.md

 ## Replacing heroku addons

-This boils down to exposing some CRUD API that creates cloud resources, like a new postgres database, a redis database and exposes some environment variables via a file for each deployment made.
+This boils down to exposing some CRUD API that creates cloud resources, like a new postgres database, a redis database or an elasticsearch index and exposes environment variables for each deployment that uses them.

 There should be a way to uniquely identify a repo so each time it chages its name or domain the same resources env gets injected into